The Dos and Don’ts of Data Integration

 Making an asset of your database

-Extracting and normalizing customer data from multiple sources is the biggest challenge with client data management, according to the Aberdeen Group.
+Extracting and normalizing customer data from multiple sources is the biggest challenge with client data management (54%), according to a report the Aberdeen Group.
 OK, true, a lot of companies consider linking and migrating customer information between databases, files and applications a sticky, if not risky, process to deal with.
 Gartner says corporate developers spend approximately 65% of their effort building bridges between applications.
 That much!
 No wonder they risk losing lots and lots of data, not even mentioning the time and efforts this may involve.

 Commonly, a database is an integral part of a data warehouse or other data integration architecture.
 Failing to properly manage the database may lead to a failure of the whole system.